oVirt/imgbased/README.md

     * When a new base image is installed, the persistence of configuration (and other) files from the previous base happens by copying the files.
       Previously bind mounts were used to achieve this.
+ * Runtime space requirements are higher compared to LiveCD runtime
+    * The LiveCD based delivery will be comparable in size.

 LVM Structure